 Intracontinental relationships between target population clusters, as determined by ABC

 The invasion histories of South America and Eastern Europe remained unclear.
 The first set of ABC analyses indicated that all three South American target clusters had the ENA cluster as their source.
 We investigated whether these target clusters were established independently from the ENA source population (i.e. two or three ENA introductions into South America) or whether their establishment was not independent (i.e. a single ENA introduction responsible for all the South American clusters), by defining a second set of ABC analyses including five competing scenarios (see Appendix S2 for details).
 Whatever the set of population source samples used, we found that the Chilean cluster was independent of the other two South American clusters (Argentina and Brazil).
 By contrast, the South American clusters from Argentina and Brazil both originated from the same introduction event from the ENA source population (Table 4).
-The low type I and II error rates indicated that this results was robust (Table S4) and there was a good fit between the model and the observed data (see model checking analyses summarized in Table S6).
+The low type I and II error rates indicated that these results were robust (Table S4) and there was a good fit between the model and the observed data (see model checking analyses summarized in Table S6).
 This scenario is consistent with the observed NJ tree topology (Fig. 3) and with STRUCTURE results (e.g. Argentina and Brazil appeared to be associated with the same private cluster at K = 4; Fig. 4).
 Thus, the HA populations in South America originated from two independent introductions from Eastern North America.

 The Eastern European cluster may have resulted from admixture events between ENA, WNA and European biocontrol populations, as suggested by STRUCTURE analyses (Fig. 4).
-Thus, several clusters within Europe may have originated from similar sources.
+The first set of ABC analyses indicated that several clusters within Europe may have originated from similar sources.
 In particular, the Italian and Eastern European clusters both have a WNA origin, whereas the Western and Eastern European clusters both originate at least partly from the ENA and biocontrol clusters.
 We defined a second set of ABC analyses with four competing scenarios, corresponding to all the possible combinations of one single or two independent introductions from ENA and WNA (see Appendix S2 for details).
 Whatever the set of putative population source samples used, we found that a single introduction from ENA and two independent introductions from WNA were involved in Europe (Table 4).
 However, despite a good fit between the selected scenario and the data (model checking analyses, Table S6), type I and type II error rates were found to be high (0.400 and 0.136, respectively; Table S4), suggesting that these results should be interpreted with caution.

 Discussion